eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

     ```bash
     python 03-tidal_stats.py --config config/king-sound-quick-test.yaml
     ```
-    This script has a feature to split the work into processes for parallel processing, but in this quick test it is not needed.
+    This script has a feature to split the work into processes for parallel processing, but in this quick test, it is not needed.
-4. **Consolidate the result and save to its final destination**: When the tidal simulation is split across multiple processes, each process calculates a separate portion of the grid (organised as strips).
+4. **Consolidate the result and save it to its final destination**: When the tidal simulation is split across multiple processes, each process calculates a separate portion of the grid (organised as strips).
 This script merges all the strips back into one raster per statistic and saves the result to the final destination (specified in the YAML config).
-In this run because we didn't split the job up, so this script simply makes a copy of the data into the final destination `working/EOT20-king-sound/`
+In this run, because we didn't split the job up, this script simply makes a copy of the data into the final destination `working/EOT20-king-sound/`
     ```bash
     python 04-merge_strips.py --config config/king-sound-quick-test.yaml
     ```